Graduate Resources, Documents and Forms

-- This form can be used to request registration for coursework in Individual Study, Supervised Research, Research Projects, Supervised Teaching, Internships in Anthropology, Master’s Research, Advanced Research, or Doctoral Research.
+- This form can be used to request registration for coursework in Individual Study, Supervised Research, Research Projects, Supervised Teaching, Internships in Anthropology, Master’s Research, Advanced Research or Doctoral Research.

 - Assistantship applications are updated every semester depending on course offerings.
 Updated applications will be emailed to students through the department with listed course offerings available for assistantships that semester.
-Please follow the instructions to complete all requirements for the application.
+Please follow the instructions to complete all the requirements for the application.

 - The Department of Anthropology annually offers endowed research awards, this document serves as the cover sheet for research award applications.
 Each award has individual requirements so please review this document carefully before submitting.